 Total contact hours: 47

 Private study hours: 103

 Method of assessment

 The University is committed to ensuring that core reading materials are in accessible electronic format in line with the Kent Inclusive Practices.
 The most up to date reading list for each module can be found on the university's reading list pages.

 See the library reading list for this module (Canterbury)

-A basic understanding of the composition, structure and function of the major groups of molecules in cells; nucleic acids, proteins, carbohydrates and lipids.
+1. Demonstrate a basic understanding of the composition, structure and function of the major groups of molecules in cells; nucleic acids, proteins, carbohydrates and lipids.

 Back to top

 Credit level 4.
 Certificate level module usually taken in the first stage of an undergraduate degree.

 - ECTS credits are recognised throughout the EU and allow you to transfer credit easily from one university to another.